The Castelletto di Montebenichi in Bucine

-Montebenichi and the Valdambra represented for centuries land of confrontation and conquest with alternate phases by Florence and Siena.
-In 1478 Giovanni della Rovere, prefect of Rome and nephew of Pope Sixtus IV, besieged the castle of Brolio during a war against Florence.
+Montebenichi and Valdambra represented for several centuries a land of conflict and conquest with alternating phases by Florence and Siena.
+In 1478 Giovanni della Rovere, prefect of Rome and nephew of Pope Sixtus IV, besieged the castle of Brolio during the war against Florence.

-Due to the need to procure provisions he put the fortress of Montebenichi to fire and sword, which he conquered despite the courageous resistance of its inhabitants.
+Due to the need to procure provisions, he set fire to the fortress of Montebenichi, which he conquered despite the courageous resistance of its inhabitants.
 In 1557 the Valdambra with Montebenichi became part of the Grand Duchy of Tuscany entrusted to the Medici.
-In this period, lord of Montebenichi was Gregorio di Benedetto Stendardi, later known as Capitan Goro, leader of fortune in the service of the Grand Duke.
-In addition to having distinguished himself in numerous warlike enterprises, Capitan Goro is remembered above all for the heroism demonstrated in the battle of Gavinana in August 1530 when he shielded Francesco Ferrucci with his body.
+In this period, the lord of Montebenichi was Gregorio di Benedetto Stendardi, later known as Capitan Goro, a mercenary leader in the service of the Grand Duke.
+In addition to having distinguished himself in numerous warlike enterprises, Capitan Goro is remembered above all for the heroism shown in the battle of Gavinana in August 1530 when he shielded Francesco Ferrucci with his body.

 In the following centuries the fortress was gradually transformed into a series of houses for the use of peasant families.
 The patronage of the Stendardi, descendants of Captain Goro, remained on Montebenichi until 1860.

 With the decline of the power of Siena towards the end of the sixteenth century, the fortress lost its meaning and was gradually transformed into a village.